opendevsecops/guide-aws-hacking/README.md

 # AWS Hacking

 This guide provides some basic instructions how to compromise AWS accounts.
+The hope is that by knowing how to take advantage of various types of AWS weaknesses you will be verse enough to provide the correct countermeasures.

+> WARNING: There will be spelling errors and incorret grammer all over the place.
+It will get better over time.
+At this stage we are looking to build the content.

 ## Fingerprinting